-Creating new markets for consumer products is extremely difficult.
+Creating successful innovation in consumer products is clearly difficult.
 According to IRI, less than 25% of new brands in the United States earn $7.5 million in Year One sales, and less than 2% earn $50 million.
-Overwhelmingly, the big winners tend to be brand extensions, rather than products creating fundamentally new categories.
+Overwhelmingly, the big winners tend to be brand extensions, rather than innovative consumer products creating fundamentally new categories.

 It is very hard to change engrained consumer behaviors.
 New brands can also struggle to fit into existing merchandising schemes at retail - the Colgate Wisp single-use toothbrush, for example, was stocked initially in both oral care and confectionary.
 Moreover, brands have become increasingly fragmented, making it harder for new introductions to stand out.
 Again according to IRI, over the last decade the percentage of brands earning $20 million has shrunk from 13% to 7% in food, and in non-food from 22% to 5%.
 It only adds to the challenge that private label has become extremely fast at knocking off successful new products - occasionally even beating brands to achieving national roll-out.

-And yet new markets are absolutely fundamental to growth in this industry.
+And yet new markets are absolutely fundamental to growth in the consumer products industry.
 For most brands, extensions can only go so far before they devolve into a confused morass of SKUs that drive high costs and cannibalization.
 New flavors and assortments are important to growth, but so too is creating the next Febreze or Red Bull.

 - Target an awkward workaround that people have always taken for granted (Swiffer)